Jumping Beans

 • It requires students to engage in mathematical habits of mind:

-• Looking for patterns, using logic, making and testing predictions, and understanding and explaining when trying to determine whether it's possible or impossible to get the bean into square 1 with a given pair of jumps.
+• Looking for patterns and making and testing predictions when trying to predict whether or not it's possible to get the bean into square 1 with a given pair of jumps.